Jimmer Fredette

-James Taft "Jimmer" Fredette (born February 25, 1989) is an American professional basketball player.
-He last played for the Shanghai Sharks of the Chinese Basketball Association.
-Fredette was the 2011 National Player of the Year in college basketball after ranking as the leading scorer in all of NCAA Division I during his senior season for the BYU Cougars.
-He was subsequently selected with the 10th overall pick in the 2011 NBA draft, but only played limited minutes across four teams over five NBA seasons.
-He spent the majority of the 2015–16 season in the NBA Development League, during which he won the All-Star Game MVP.
+James Taft "Jimmer" Fredette (born February 25, 1989) is an American former professional basketball player who serves as the managing director of the USA Basketball 3x3 Men’s National Team.
+Fredette was the 2011 National Player of the Year in college basketball, after ranking as the leading scorer in all of NCAA Division I during his senior season for the BYU Cougars.
+He was subsequently selected with the 10th overall pick in the 2011 NBA draft.

-In 2016, Fredette joined the CBA's Shanghai Sharks, and during the 2016–17 CBA season, he led the league in scoring, at 37.6 points per game, counting all phases of the season (although Errick McCollum was the league's scoring champion, as only regular season stats count toward that award).
-He also won the CBA International MVP award that season.
+Fredette played for several professional teams in the NBA and NBA Development League, as well as internationally.
+Fredette was the CBA Most Valuable Player in 2017, and he was a member of the GBL's championship team in 2020.
+Fredette began competing in 3x3 basketball in 2022 and won two gold medals and one silver medal in international play.
+In 2024, Fredette represented Team USA at the 2024 Summer Olympics as a member of the first USA Basketball 3x3 Men's National Team to compete at the Olympics.

 Early life

-Fredette was born in Glens Falls, New York to parents Al and Kay Fredette, as the youngest of three children.
-His mother wanted to call him something unique and nicknamed him "Jimmer."
+Fredette was born in Glens Falls, New York, to parents Al and Kay Fredette, as the youngest of three children.
+His mother wanted to call him something unique and nicknamed him "Jimmer".

 From his early childhood, Fredette showed unusual dedication to athletics.
 His older brother TJ recalled, "He was the most determined, competitive four-year-old I had ever seen."
 TJ helped him train for his basketball career since before kindergarten.
 He regularly played with TJ, seven years older, and TJ's friends on the family's backyard court.
 Fredette was able to hit three-pointers at age 5, and developed moves to get around his larger opponents.
 TJ also remembered that his brother "willed himself to find ways to win, even if he was physically outmatched.
 From the time he was 10, I was telling everybody he was going to make the NBA."

 Other family members assisted Fredette in his development.
 His father, a financial adviser, introduced him to schoolyard competition against adults at age eight.
 As Fredette developed, his father took him on occasional road trips to Hartford and New York City for more intense competition, and also helped to coach his AAU teams.
 His mother allowed him to bounce basketballs throughout the house, and even built a dribbling studio for him in their basement.
 Her brother Lee Taft, a personal trainer who now operates a speed training school in Indianapolis, started him on running drills as a five-year-old, and still works with Fredette.

 Fredette also has an older sister, Lindsay, Miss Teen New York 1998.
-Fredette's father became a member of the Church of Jesus Christ of Latter-day Saints at the age of 18 after meeting missionary Kimball Rogers; the father of Fredette's former BYU teammate Stephen Rogers — while his mother is a Catholic.
+Fredette's father became a member of the Church of Jesus Christ of Latter-day Saints at the age of 18 after meeting missionary Kimball Rogers, who would end up being the father of Fredette's BYU teammate Stephen Rogers.
+Fredette's mother is a Catholic.
 Fredette, along with his two older siblings, chose to become Latter-day Saints after their parents allowed them to choose their religion.